RichuAK/ethernaut/24.PuzzleWallet/notes.md

 But the overarching aim is to become the `admin` of `PuzzleProxy`, which can be manipulated by manipulating `maxBalance` in `PuzzleWallet`.

-`PuzzleWallet::setMaxBalance` has a catch though: the balance of the contract needs to zero.
+`PuzzleWallet::setMaxBalance` has a catch though: the balance of the contract needs to be zero.
 So we need to drain the contract balance.

 A small caveat is that `setMaxBalance` can only be called by someone who's `whiteListed`, but that's no big deal: we can whitelist anyone since we're the `owner` now.